codefresh-io/docs.codefresh.io/_docs/administration/single-sign-on/sso-azure.md

 toc: true
 ---

-Setting up SSO for Azure in CSDP, requires you to register CSDP in Azure AD with the required permissions and the client secret, configure the SSO settings in CSDP, and then define the Client ID in Azure AD.
+Setting up SSO for Azure in Codefresh, requires you to register Codefresh in Azure AD with the required permissions and the client secret, configure the SSO settings in Codefresh, and then define the Client ID in Azure AD.
 For general instructions on SSO setup, see the [overview]({{site.baseurl}}/docs/administration/single-sign-on/sso-setup-oauth2/).

 ### Prerequisites